Business Personal Property

 What is a business personal property tax appeal?

-For real-life inspiration, watch this video to learn how a hospital in Texas saved $34K in business personal property tax dollars after filing an appeal.
+For real-life inspiration, watch this video to see how a hospital in Texas saved $34K in business personal property tax dollars after filing an appeal.

 When should you consider a property tax protest?

-Determining whether a BPPTP is appropriate for your situation requires careful evaluation, and several scenarios indicate when it might be time to consider filing a protest:
+Determining whether a business personal property tax protest is appropriate requires careful evaluation.
+Several scenarios may indicate when it is time to consider filing a protest.

 Overvaluation